kamranbekirovyz/kamranbekirovyz/README.md

 👋 Hi there!
-I'm Kamran, a Senior Flutter Developer with 3 years of experience who participated in development of over 50 mobile applications and several plugin and packages.
+I'm Kamran, a Senior Flutter Developer with over 3 years of experience.
+I've participated in development of more than 50 mobile applications, along with several plugins and packages for Flutter.

-🌱 I'm currently working on several open-source packages for Flutter and my indie mobile app ideas *por el arte* (for the art of it).
+🌱 I'm currently working on several open-source packages and my indie mobile app ideas *por el arte* (for the art of it).

 ![Portfolio](https://raw.githubusercontent.com/kamranbekirovyz/kamranbekirovyz/main/kamran-portfolio.jpg)